vvioletNego/ccParser/README.md

 $ python clone_comodify.py
 ```

-all the co-modified clone results will be put in `results/YourRepo_comodify_dup_results.xlsx`.
+All the summary results will be put in `results/YourRepo_comodify_dup_results.xlsx`.
-all the data of bug-prone clones extracted will be put in `json/comodify`.
+All the data of co-modified clones extracted will be put in `json/comodify`.

 ## 3. Publication
 If you are interested in our work, you can find more details in our paper listed below.
 If you use our dateset and tool, please cite our paper.